ibm-cloud-docs/openwhisk/openwhisk_actions.md

 If needed, you can also customize the method name of your Java action.
 This is done by specifying the Java fully-qualified method name of your action, for example, `--main com.example.MyMain#methodName`.

-Action invocation is the same for Java actions as it is for Swift and JavaScript actions:
+Action invocation is the same for Java Actions as it is for Swift and JavaScript Actions:

 ```
 wsk action invoke --result helloJava --param name World